freward/freward-blog/src/pages/en/EnIntroduction.md

+<vue-mathjax></vue-mathjax>
 # Introduction

 Besides the development of Computer Vision, Natural Language Processing, Reinforcement Learning also achieved suprising results in recent years and received much attention.
 However, tutorials found online often speed up to coding section without going deeply into math.
-This blog is based on a lecture given by Professor Sergey Levine of UC Berkeley and the Introduction to Reinforcement Learning book by Professor Sutton and Barto, You can find the link for the lecture [here](http://rail.eecs.berkeley.edu/deeprlcourse/)
+This blog is based on the lecture series given by Professor Sergey Levine of UC Berkeley and the Introduction to Reinforcement Learning book by Professor Sutton and Barto, You can find the link for the lecture [here](http://rail.eecs.berkeley.edu/deeprlcourse/)